HenriMalahieude/HLT/src/Lexic/README.md

 ---
 ### Using the CLI Tool
-It's fairly standard.
+Navigate to the examples folder in the root, and then build it.
 You may either `./lexic_cli` or `./lexic_cli file.cpp` to launch.
 Afterwards, it will allow you to create your own vocabulary if you didn't supply it with a file, and then it will tokenize strings you give it.

-That's it really.
 If you'd like to see how it was made you can look at [this](https://youtu.be/9clwgveTgrs).